 Connecticut has significant concentrations of Fannie and Freddie loans throughout the state, including high-balance loans in Fairfield County — particularly in Stamford, Greenwich, Norwalk, Bridgeport, and Westport — where property values have supported larger conventional loan amounts.
 Hartford and New Haven metro homeowners with conventional loans are also commonly evaluated under Flex Mod.
 Servicer handling of Flex Mod applications varies substantially, and the documentation requirements are specific — an incomplete or incorrectly assembled application frequently results in denials that would not have occurred with correct submission.

-FHA-insured loans follow HUD's loss mitigation waterfall, which requires servicers to evaluate homeowners in a specific sequence: informal forbearance, formal forbearance, repayment plan, loan modification, and FHA partial claim.
-The FHA partial claim is one of the most powerful tools in the waterfall — HUD advances up to 30 percent of the original principal balance as a zero-interest, no-payment subordinate loan to bring the first mortgage current without increasing the monthly payment.
+FHA-insured loans follow the federal loss mitigation waterfall, which requires servicers to evaluate homeowners in a specific sequence: informal forbearance, formal forbearance, repayment plan, loan modification, and FHA partial claim.
+The FHA partial claim is one of the most powerful tools in the waterfall — federal regulators advances up to 30 percent of the original principal balance as a zero-interest, no-payment subordinate loan to bring the first mortgage current without increasing the monthly payment.

 VA-guaranteed loans carry the strongest servicer obligations in the mortgage industry.
 The VA's loss mitigation options include repayment plans, loan modifications, and the VA Compromise Sale — and servicers must exhaust all VA-directed retention options before completing foreclosure on a VA loan.
 The VA also has Regional Loan Center advisors who can intervene directly with servicers on behalf of veterans in default.